 From: Åke Blomqvist

-Åke Blomqvist is Adjunct Research Professor at Carleton University and Health Policy Scholar at the C.D.
+Åke Blomqvist is adjunct research professor at Carleton University and a Research Fellow at the C.D.
 Howe Institute.
-He gave evidence as an expert witness in the Cambie case.

 To send a comment or leave feedback, email us at email@example.com.